atleon/atleon/README.md

 ## Documentation and Getting Started
 Atleon documentation and instructions on how to get started are available in the [Wiki](../../wiki).

+### Low-level Stream Example
-An example message processing pipeline in Atleon looks like the following:
+A low-level example message processing pipeline in Atleon looks like the following:

 ```java
 import io.atleon.core.AloStream;